evilC/ADHD-AHK-Dynamic-Hotkeys-for-Dummies/README.txt

-If trying to compile an ADHD script to exe, be sure to be running the x86 (32-bit) version of AHK. x64 exes will not work on x86 windows, but x86 exes will work on x64 windows
+If trying to compile an ADHD script to exe, be sure to be running the x86 (32-bit) version of AHK. x64 exes will not work on x86 windows, but x86 exes will work on x64 windows An ADHD macro will warn you on startup if you have compiled an x64 exe So if compiling to exe on x64 windows, just run the compiled exe, and if you do not get a warning, anyone should be able to run it